machste/dime/README.md

 # dime - say it to me!
-simple xmpp client - tts aplication. write something by jabber and he will say it! could be used as extreme feedback device for you build environment.
+simple xmpp client - tts aplication. write something by jabber and he will say it! could be used as extreme feedback device for your build environment.

 features:
  * multiple instances possible (alsa mixing)